cybozu-go/etcdpasswd/cmd/etcdpasswd/USAGE.md

 `group remove` returns an error if `NAME` is not a managed group's name.

 `group remove` does NOT return an error in the following case, but `ep-agent` will fail to reflect the change:
-- the group is referred as a primary group by some user.
+- The group is referred as a primary group by some user.

 ### `group list`